OluwadareLab/HiC-GNN/README.md

-# HiC-GNN: Generalizable 3D Chromosome Structure Reconstruction from Hi-C data Using Graph Neural Network
+# HiC-GNN: A Generalizable Model for 3DChromosome Reconstruction Using GraphConvolutional Neural Networks
-Generalizable 3D Chromosome Structure Reconstruction from Hi-C data Using Graph Neural Network
+A Generalizable Model for 3DChromosome Reconstruction Using GraphConvolutional Neural Networks